 Swimming pool mistakes — they happen.
 From jumping in too soon after a big lunch to adding way too much chlorine before your kid’s birthday party, we’ve all (probably) made a mistake or two when it comes to our pools.

 The good news?
 With a little care and plenty of awareness, these mistakes are avoidable.

 At Neave Pools, we’ve witnessed plenty of slips in regard to pool usage and swimming pool maintenance — or lack thereof — and provided pool-rescuing solutions along the way.

 Avoid These Swimming Pool Mistakes

-With more than 40 years of pool design, build and maintenance experience under our belts, we wanted to share with you five of the most common swimming pool maintenance mistakes and user errors homeowners can make.
+With 50 years of pool design, build and maintenance experience under our belts, we wanted to share with you five of the most common swimming pool maintenance mistakes and user errors homeowners can make.

 Not Running The Pump Enough

 When talking pool pumps, we understand one of our customers’ biggest concerns is operational costs, since there are pumps available that will run night and day.
 This is why — in an effort to keep the electric bill in check — some pool owners are relatively frugal with how much they run their pumps.

 Failing to run a pool pump long enough can result in a filter that clogs faster, which can lead to bigger problems the more often and longer a filter is clogged.
 For most residential pools, 8 to 12 hours of run time should filter the water in your pool.

 Connect with Neave Pools and we can help save you money by recommending energy efficient pool pumps that will reduce your overhead without sacrificing performance.
 We can even install automated control systems that will allow the pool to practically maintain themselves.